jarques/Movies-with-Siri/README.md

 Movies with Siri
 ================

+Note: Movies with Siri is no longer maintained.
+Siri now includes movie information, you're welcome for the idea Apple.

 About
 -----
 This is a simple plugin for SiriProxy (https://github.com/plamoni/SiriProxy) that lets you check the Rotten Tomatoes score for your favorite movies.